 The standard first stage of the Variante Espiritual ends at Armenteira, whose atmospheric monastery dates from the 12th century and consists of several architectural styles.
 The Romanesque church that forms the oldest part of the monastery is noteworthy for the magnificent rose window on its façade, while the cloister is also worth visiting.

 Pilgrims can stay overnight at the monastery or at the less expensive albergue a few hundred metres further on.
-We chose the albergue, and had it all to ourselves because of the pandemic, but missing out on sleeping at the monastery became the biggest regret of this camino.
+On our first time on the Variante Espiritual, we chose the albergue, and had it all to ourselves because of the pandemic, but missing out on sleeping at the monastery became the biggest regret of the camino.

 The ‘Precious’ Stone and Water Route